 Our transportation assets include approximately 10,090 miles of transportation pipelines in Texas, Oklahoma, Arkansas, Louisiana, Kansas, Mississippi, Alabama, Missouri and Illinois (including SESH), providing access to natural gas supplies from the Anadarko, Arkoma and Ark-La-Tex Basins to natural gas consuming markets in the Southeastern, Northeastern and Midwestern United States.
-Our storage assets, as of December 31, 2018, provide a combined capacity of 84.5 Bcf with 2.0 Bcf/d of aggregate maximum withdrawal capacity from our seven storage facilities in Oklahoma, Louisiana and Illinois and from our undivided 1/12th interest in the Bistineau Storage Facility in Louisiana.
-Boardwalk Pipeline Partners, LP owns an undivided 11/12th interest in, and operates, the Bistineau Storage Facility.
+Our storage assets, as of December 31, 2019, provide a combined capacity of 84.5 Bcf with 2.0 Bcf/d of aggregate maximum withdrawal capacity from our eight storage facilities in Oklahoma, Louisiana and Illinois, which includes our undivided 1/12th interest in the Bistineau Storage Facility.
+On September 23, 2019, the Partnership entered into an agreement to sell its undivided 1/12th interest in the Bistineau Storage Facility.
+Until such time as the sale closes, the Partnership will continue to utilize this facility to provide storage services to its customers.
+On January 27, 2020, FERC approved the sale.
+The Partnership anticipates closing the sale on April 1, 2020.
+See Note 17 of the Notes to Consolidated Financial Statements in Part II, Item 8.
+"Financial Statements and Supplementary Data" for further discussion.